JospenWolongwo/hello-hardware/README.md

 # Hello Hardware

+A full-stack application built with NestJS backend and Angular frontend for hardware management systems.

 ## Description

-Hello Hardware is a full-stack application built with NestJS backend and Angular frontend.
-The project provides a robust and scalable architecture for hardware management systems.
+Hello Hardware is a comprehensive platform for hardware management with a customer-facing interface and back-office administration.
+The project provides a robust and scalable architecture using modern web technologies.

 ### Backend (NestJS)